-The San Francisco Castro district is an internationally recognized neighborhood that supports the LGBT (lesbian, gay, bisexual and transgender) community.
-This progressive and accepting neighborhood was also home to one of the biggest gay rights activists of the 1970s, Harvey Milk.
+The San Francisco Castro district is an internationally recognized neighborhood that supports the LGBTQ (lesbian, gay, bisexual, transgender and queer) community.
+This progressive and accepting neighborhood was also home to one of the most significant gay rights activists of the 1970s, Harvey Milk.

 During your visit, you will immediately see the fun nature of the community all the way down to the names of some of the bars, restaurants and shops.
 My two favorites are "Does Your Mother Know" which is a gift shop and the "Sausage Factory" an Italian restaurant serving homemade sausages.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Castro Theatre is a historic landmark in San Francisco.
 It was originally built in 1922.
 Ownership has changed several times and each owner has added special touches.

 Inside you will find ornate decorations, a huge (1,400+ seat) auditorium, and plush theater seats.
 It is also one of the only theaters left in the US with a pipe organ player.

 Here you can see foreign films, repertory cinema, film festivals, and special first-run presentations.
 Some of the most popular are the 'sing alongs' where the audience sings along with the movie.

 The theater also has a large stage for live performances and other celebrations, which the new owners seem to be moving toward more and more.

 Visit their site for an updated list of movies and events: Castro Theatre Website